And it's just a box of rain, I don't know who put it there. Believe it if you need it, or leave it if you dare. — from Box of Rain by Grateful Dead

-Climate change has pushed the hydrological cycle out of statistical stationarity.
+Climate change has pushed the hydrological cycle of the earth out of statistical stationarity.
 We are frequently observing unprecedented floods and droughts.
-Such hydrological extrema are difficult to predict from existing observation data.
+The environmental system's response to such hydrological extrema is difficult to predict from existing observation data.

-Mechanistic models can predict previously unobserved extrema and the system's response to them.
-Recent advances in computer technology enable us to run these models at increasingly larger scales.
-This may potentially lead to a paradigm shift in computational hydrology.
+Physically-based mechanistic models can predict the system's response to previously unobserved extrema.
+The results of such model runs give insight into the environmental system's inner working and help to develop management strategies.
+Historically, such models were computationally expensive.
+But advances in computer technology now enable us to run these models at increasingly larger scales.
+This may lead to a paradigm shift in hydrology.

-My research interest is in computational methods that fully leverage available data and computing power resources.
-My main tools are multiscale modeling and high-performance computing, which I'm applying to study the resilience of urban and environmental hydrosystems to climate change.
+My research interest is in computational methods for environmental and geophysical flow problems.
+Ideally, these methods should fully leverage available data and computing power resources.
+My main tools are numerical methods for differential equations and high-performance computing, which I'm applying to study the resilience of urban and environmental hydrosystems to climate change.